otonyoadmin/0gravopenpub/pages/01.blog/blog.md

 # Desire Dynamics
 ## Knowledge For Positive Participation
-## Make your Self safe, with Anti-Fragile Self Conception
+## Make your Self safe, Anti-Fragile Self Conception
 ## Then & Only Then, Start Opening Your I's